miker704/Strife/patches2.md

     - Moved voice channel settings to deprecated.
     - Moved unused current channel settings container to deprecated.
     - Moved class based modal manager to deprecated.
+    - Added closeModal for update loading screen in case a user has some modal that uses modal redux state to close it and prevent opening it again unintentionally.

 ## Backend Changes